ayushmanbt/LyRec/README.md

 I built ***LyRec*** (see what I did there? 😉), a recommendation system for songs, that lets you do this!

+> This is a forked verion of the original LyRec repository mainly used to understand the code and improve the webUI

 ## How it works?

+LyRec uses Lyrics to recommend you songs.

 ## Get the dataset and embeddings